bookofproofs/bookofproofs.github.io/_sources/history/18th-century/duhamel.md

 title: Duhamel, Jean Marie Constant
 born: 1797
 died: 1872
-keywords: differential equations, potential theory, harmonic analysis, Fourier series, Duhamel's Principle, calculus of variations, operator splitting
+keywords: jean-marie duhamel,duhamel
-description: 18th century scientist Jean-Marie Duhamel developed modern theory of differential equations, advanced potential theory & harmonic analysis, discovered Fourier series & Duhamel's Principle.
-Also identified operator splitting & calculus of variations.
+description: Jean-Marie Duhamel worked on partial differential equations and applied his methods to the theory of heat, to rational mechanics and to acoustics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---